Missing data

 several data frames, run separate models on each of them before we

 average over the coefficients.
-This is what mice
+This is what mice does.

 Basic workflow

-function draws on chained equations.
+The mice() function draws on chained equations.
 It

 predicts x1 using x2, and y, then x2 using x1 (including the predicted